Syfe REIT+ vs REIT ETFs: What’s The Difference?

 The smaller the bid-ask spread, the more liquid an ETF.
 And the more liquid an ETF, the higher its daily trading volume, which makes it easier and faster to buy or sell an ETF.

-Liquidity and bid-ask spreads are however less of a concern for Syfe REIT+ because the underlying REITs are bought directly.
+Liquidity and bid-ask spreads are less of a concern for Syfe REIT+ because the underlying REITs are bought directly.
 As an added advantage, the underlying REITs are also some of the most liquid REITs in Singapore.

 How should investors choose?